camunda/camunda/docs/src/operations/metrics.md

 ## Configuring Metrics

-Metrics can be configured in the [confiuration file](operations/the-zeebecfgtoml-file.html#Metrics).
+Metrics can be configured in the [configuration file](operations/the-zeebecfgtoml-file.html#Metrics).

 ## Connecting Prometheus